Hi, and welcome!

 I have refused clients.

-I have told owners to put their dog down.
+I have recommended owners to put their dog down.

-I have told owners to re-home their dog - as it's a really bad fit.
+I have recommended owners to re-home their dog - as it's a really bad fit.
 It's not blaming anyone; it is what it is.

 It is gruelling and hard; I have tons of empathy but sometimes it is just what is best for everyone involved, both human/s and dog.

 I love people and I love dogs, but I can't care more than you do, about your dog.
 I can't be more passionate about changing your relationship with your dog, than you are.
-YOU will have to change and YOU will have to do the work.
+YOU will have to change and YOU will have to do the work, I can only show you the way and teach you how.

 If you're ready, so am I, and I am looking forward to meeting you.
 Set up a meet and greet, and we'll speak soon.